mdkinney/edk2-email-archive-webhook/Readme.md

   should generate emails against all PRs with that same commit.
 Also include same commit SHA in other repos and make sure those other repos are ignored.

-* Clean up SQLAlchemy database so deleted logs reduce database file size.

-* Use message queue for received requests

-* Use message queue to send emails

 * Review what happens when the PR is an update to Maintainers.txt.
 Need old and new maintainer/reviewer to review the change unless the old maintainer is not longer active.
 Must have new maintainer review to accept new role

 * If Maintainers.txt is updated to add/remove maintainers/reviewers, then the
   GitHub repository maintainers/reviewers also needs to be updated.

-* Combination of GitHub org and GitHub repo must be unique.

 * Auto clear log entries older than 30 days.